If you have issues with the Register label printer, try these troubleshooting steps.

 Try force-quitting and re-launching the Register app.

-If your router is a modem and a router in one, connect your Green Bits hardware to a stand-alone router, and then connect the stand-alone router to your modem and router in one via Ethernet.
+If your router is a "wireless gateway" (a combined modem and router), connect your Green Bits hardware to a stand-alone router, and then connect the stand-alone router to your wireless gateway via Ethernet.